An Analogue of Milnor's Invariants for Knots in 3-Manifolds: A generalization of the first non-vanishing Milnor's invariant

-Note that it is often possible to get a lower bound on the Dwyer number directly by constructing embedded half $(n)$-surfaces which generate the second homology of the complement.
-In this way, if we have a fixed $K$ for which $D(K)$ is known, we can sometimes directly show a specific $J$ is not concordant to it by demonstrating the appropriate half $(n)$-surface where half of a symplectic basis for the surface bounds further embedded surfaces as in Figure \ref{fig:class4}.
-Pictured is a knot in $\#^2 S^1 \times S^2$ with an embedded half $(5)$-surface and an embedded $S^2$, together they generate $H_2(\#^2 S^1 \times S^2 \setminus K)$ and thus $J$ is not concordant to $K_1$.
-Note that this lower bound is not sharp; from Theorem \ref{thm:computationthm} and Section \ref{section:background} we know the underlying link in Figure \ref{fig:class4} has a non-vanishing Milnor invariant of weight $12$ and thus $D(K) = 12$.
+Note that it is often possible to get a lower bound on the Dwyer number directly by constructing embedded half-surface towers of order $m$ which generate the second homology of the complement.
+In this way, if we have a fixed $K$ for which $D(K)$ is known, we can sometimes directly show a specific $J$ is not concordant to it by demonstrating the appropriate half-surface tower of order $m$ where half of a symplectic basis for the surface bounds further embedded surfaces as in Figure \ref{fig:class6}.
+Pictured is a knot in $J \subset \#^2 S^1 \times S^2$ with an embedded half $(6)$-surface and an embedded $S^2$, together they generate $H_2(\#^2 S^1 \times S^2 \setminus K)$ and thus $J$ is not concordant to $L_2$ as $D(L_2)=4$ but $D(J) \geq 5$.
+Note that this bound is not sharp as a $G_m$-surface is not exactly the same thing as an embedded surface tower; from Theorem \ref{thm:computationthm} and Section \ref{section:background} we can compute that the lowest weight non-vanishing Milnor's invariant underlying link in Figure \ref{fig:L2n} is $\bar{\mu}_L(111111111112)=1$ and thus $D(J) = 12$.

 Recall that our construction of $D(K)$ arose originally by studying the effect of the knotification construction on a link.